Being discharged from bankruptcy is the final step that releases you from the obligation to repay your debts.

 Although rare, the court can refuse your bankruptcy discharge, and you can remain bankrupt.

 When your trustee is satisfied that you’ve fulfilled all of your obligations and none of your creditors oppose your bankruptcy discharge, you’ll be given a bankruptcy discharge certificate, and your bankruptcy is complete.

-It will be harder to obtain credit during this time, so you will need to rebuild your credit.
+It will be harder to obtain credit during this time, so you must take steps to improve your credit.

 If you want to learn more about the bankruptcy process and what bankruptcy duties apply to you, connect with a Licensed Insolvency Trustee for a free consultation.

 Free consultation with a Licensed Insolvency Trustee by video, phone or in person.

 Share this article